filaakst1/Full-stack-open-2018/README.md

 # Full-stack-open-2018
-# This repository is used to submit exercises of Full Stack open 2018 course.
+# This repository is used to submit Full Stack open 2018 course exercises.